Fine Desserts

 Assembling 3 layers of a Tiramisu from scratch including the dipping of the homemade ladyfingers and placing them in a serving dish and then topping it with a creamy mascarpone mousse filling

-• Cover and let the Tiramisu sit in the refrigerator for at least 4 hours, but no more than 24 hours.
+1. Chill: Cover and refrigerate the Tiramisu for at least 4 hours, but no more than 24 hours.

-• Just before serving, dust generously with cocoa powder, and enjoy!
+2. Dust with Cocoa: Just before serving, generously dust the top with unsweetened cocoa powder and enjoy!

 Dusting cocoa powder on top of Tiramisu before serving.